 The Company has a high credit rating that reflects its financial strength, the quality of its assets and its low leverage ratio.
 As of the report date, the Company's credit rating is ilAA+/Stable/ilA-1+ by Ma'alot and Aa1 by Midroog.
-For details with respect to the rating of bonds, commercial paper and private loans of the Company, see Section 19.12 of Chapter A of the Periodic Report for 2020, which is included herein by way of reference.
+For details with respect to the rating of bonds, commercial paper and private loans of the Company, see Section 19.12 of Chapter A of the Periodic Report for 2020, which is included herein by way of reference, and Section 7 in Chapter B of this report.